joshtemple/lkml/README.md

 ## How does it work?

-`lkml` is made up of two main components, a [lexer](https://en.wikipedia.org/wiki/Lexical_analysis) and a parser.
+`lkml` is made up of three components, a [lexer](https://en.wikipedia.org/wiki/Lexical_analysis), a parser, and a serializer.
 The parser is a [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser) with backtracking.

 First, the lexer scans through the input string character by character and generates a stream of relevant tokens.
 The lexer skips over whitespace when it's not relevant.